bahmanm/BahmanM.Flow/docs/pages/getting-started/your-first-flow.md

 ### Next Up

-Now that you've seen a basic pipeline, let's look at more advanced composition techniques.
+Now that you've seen a basic Flow, let's look at more advanced composition techniques.

 *   **[Advanced Concepts](./advanced-concepts.md)**